 The JCC offers a wide variety of programs for children and families, many of which include Jewish values and themes.
 Throughout the year we offer special family holiday events, film and book programs, workshops, and more.
-We host a weekly "Shabbat Sing" in the Front Lobby for preschool aged children, and partner with the Jewish Federation on many great PJ Library events for children aged 2-7.
+We host a weekly "Shabbat Sing" in Auditorium C for preschool aged children, and partner with the Jewish Federation on many great PJ Library events and programs (including Shalom PJ Baby and PJ Our Way) for children aged 6 months to 11 years.
 Our early childhood center, after school care program, and camps all strive to infuse Jewish traditions into daily activities in a pluralistic way that is welcoming and accessible for children with a variety of Jewish backgrounds, as well as their non-Jewish friends!
 Please check our weekly e-blasts for upcoming events, or click on any of the links below to learn more about our many programs for JCC children and families.

 - Wolk Children's Center

 - Gesher After School Care and Vacation Camps

 The JCC offers many opportunities to celebrate Jewish culture and tradition, both through ongoing programs and signature events.
 We have annual Book and Film Festivals, supplemented by occasional events throughout the year.
 We have a full-season professional theatre called "CenterStage," an ongoing Israeli Dance program, and weekly Yiddish cultural offerings and language instruction.
 We also offer a wide variety of classes, film screenings, holiday programs, and more through Jewish Life.